 Tag Heuer serial number lookup

-Tag Heuer had a serial number lookup online that allowed you to see – with the help of your serial number – when the warranty was activated.
-This could be seen at http://tag.hr/warranty.
+Tag Heuer has a serial number database lookup online that allows you to see – with the help of your serial number – when the warranty was activated.
+This can be seen at http://tag.hr/warranty.

 This website is currently under construction, but we will see if Tag Heuer decides to further build on and improve the Tag Heuer serial number database.